Giangsoda178/KIT700/README.md

 # KIT700 ChatBot

-# Files we play around at week3
+# 🆕 Files we play around at week3
+### Code will be updated at the end of week with full json files

 You can edit `pdf2chunksss.py` to add more unit outlines.

-Then run `query_chunks_llm.py` to ask questions and get answer.
+Then run `query_chunks_llm.py` to ask questions and get answer.(You need to get your own API key on Groq)

 ```bash
 pdf2chunksss.py
 query_chunks_llm.py
 ```

 You can scrab more pages by editing code and ask questions
 ```bash